thejonanshow/twiddle/README.md

 # Twiddle

-Twiddle is a gem to process MIDI input from Palette hardware interfaces.
+Twiddle is a gem to process MIDI input from Palette hardware interfaces: https://palettegear.com

 ## Installation